lkesteloot/unsong/unsong.md

 If Mohammed won’t go to the mountain, the mountain must come to Mohammed.
 If the world wasn’t going to make sense, Ana might as well use insane moon logic and see where it got her.
 She went into the galley.
 Grabbed a piece of meat.
 Stood there, on the poop deck.

 “Okay, Dog,” she said.
 “I haven’t always believed in you.
-I mean, I’ve always believed in dogs, but…no, this is stupid.
+I mean, I’ve always believed in dogs, but... no, this is stupid.
 Listen, if I let you have this piece of meat, will you save me and my friends?”

 She watched in disbelief as a big black dog bounded up and sat in front of her.